 The most common crimes are thefts, robberies, and temporary kidnappings.
 Police forces or uniformed security personnel or criminals who impersonate them may be involved in criminal activities.

 Violence against women has increased, not least in tourist regions.
 Repeated incidents, including abduction attempts, have been reported in Mexico City's metro.

 Firearms are widespread and their use is often uninhibited.
 This also applies to car theft in stationary traffic, so-called car-jacking, and robberies in public buses.
 Experience has shown that even verbal replies are answered brutally here.

-Travel and group visits usually offer more security than unaccompanied visits, as do sheltered hotel complexes from going out in city centres after dark.
-There it also comes to the use of narcotics to facilitate a robbery.
+Travel and group visits usually offer more security than unaccompanied visits, as do sheltered hotel complexes from going out in city centers after dark.
+There is also comes to the use of narcotics to facilitate a robbery.
 Organized and guided tours usually take existing security risks into account.

 When hiking in nature reserves, e.g. when climbing volcanoes, there is a risk of robbery.

 There is not a sufficient number of guarded campsites for camper vans.